thebravoman/google-closure-compiler-presentation/Google closure compiler.md

 > More sweat in the training less blood on the ring

-Харесва ми динамичната, не типизирана среща, която JavaScript ти предоставя. Това е инструмент, който може да се използва за добри каузи, но също така може да е причина за доста грешки и важното е да се намери баланса.
+I like the dynamically typed environment of JavaScript.
+I look at it as a tool that could be used for good causes, but it could also lead to a lot of errors.
+Balance is what is important.

-<a id="how-the-size-of-the-output-reduced"></a>
+<a id="how-the-size-of-the-output-is-reduced-by-gcc"></a>
-# How the size of the output reduced
+# How the size of the output is reduced by GCC

-1. The size of the whole IS Framework
+1. The size of the whole IS Framework  before it is compiled as it is packed in a single file.

 ```bash
 $ du is-release_pack-b65ffd509871e122b72cbdfa93e96c47cea2ac0c64b83016bf3b0df14cd99a86.js -b
 586230  is-release_pack-b65ffd509871e122b72cbdfa93e96c47cea2ac0c64b83016bf3b0df14cd99a86.js
 ```

-**586230 bytes**
+**586230 bytes** (586K)

 2. Number of lines

+It give you an example of large the framework is.

 ```bash
 $ wc -l is-release_pack-b65ffd509871e122b72cbdfa93e96c47cea2ac0c64b83016bf3b0df14cd99a86.js
 20646 is-release_pack-b65ffd509871e122b72cbdfa93e96c47cea2ac0c64b83016bf3b0df14cd99a86.js
 ```

 **20646 lines of code.**

 3. Uglify JS

+By using Uglify JS we are minimizing and uglifying the code.

 ```bash
 $ du is-release_pack-1ce088d0e0f412a627779c10d1248ac0481ea4f687f18e712261c8d29630b7cc.js
 204 is-release_pack-1ce088d0e0f412a627779c10d1248ac0481ea4f687f18e712261c8d29630b7cc.js
 ```

-**196964 bytes**
+**196964 bytes** (197K)

 4. Google Closure Compiler ADVANCED_OPTIMIZATION